 Consider the equation we derived:

-This equation holds for every word pair.
+This equation holds for every word pair .
 If we stack all word vectors into a matrix and all context vectors into a matrix , we can write this as a matrix equation.
-Define for non-zero entries.
-Then GloVe approximately factorizes this log-count matrix:

 where:

-- : log co-occurrence matrix where
+- : log co-occurrence matrix of size , where

-- : matrix of word vectors ()
+- : matrix of word vectors of size , where row is

-- : matrix of context vectors ()
+- : matrix of context vectors of size , where row is

-- : word biases ()
+- : column vector of word biases of size

-- : context biases ()
+- : column vector of context biases of size

-- : vector of ones ()
+- : column vector of ones of size

 This is a form of weighted, biased matrix factorization.
 The key insight is dimensional: the original matrix is , potentially enormous for large vocabularies.
 The factorization represents it as the product of much smaller matrices: and are both , where (typically 50-300) is vastly smaller than (potentially hundreds of thousands).